w3c/wai-develop-training/_accessibility-training/topics.md

     use the Web](http://www.w3.org/WAI/intro/people-use-web) to
     illustrate the importance of web accessibility.
 -   **Demonstration:**
-    -   Discuss scenarious from the Perspectives Videos (https://www.w3.org/WAI/perspectives/) (http://www.w3.org/WAI/presentations/ageing/waiage#webuse)
+    -   Discuss scenarios from the Perspectives Videos (https://www.w3.org/WAI/perspectives/) (http://www.w3.org/WAI/presentations/ageing/waiage#webuse)
   -   **Demonstration:** Show examples of accessible and inaccessible websites, and the effect they have on access with assistive